 As the Public Health Agency believes that there is a general spread of infection in Stockholm and, for this reason, recommends a reduced number of trips within the country, we are adapting our operations in order to reduce the spread of infection.

 Currently, the following applies to the various business areas of SBSC:

-Factory inspections in Sweden can be carried out following consultation with the customer, preferably as remote inspections.
-Alternatively, inspections will be, where possible, carried out at a later date.
+- Factory inspections in Sweden can be carried out following consultation with the customer.

 Company and System Certification

 - Scheduled company audits will be discussed with each customer and the decision to carry out or cancel an audit will be taken in consultation between SBSC and the customer.
 Cancelled audits will be primarily replaced by digital audits.
 Affected customers will receive instructions regarding digital audits.